The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: The Legendre exponent and convergence rate analysis

 \item \emph{Hellinger regularizer} (\cref{ex:Hell}): For $\base = \pm1$, \cref{eq:mirror-Hell} readily gives $\breg(\pm1,\point) = \sqrt{(1 \mp \point)/(1 \pm \point)} = \Theta\parens{\abs{\point\mp1}^{1/2}}$, so $\legof{\pm1} = 1-1/4 = 3/4$.
 Instead, if $\base\in(-1,1)$ a Taylor expansion again yields $\breg(\base,\point) = \bigoh(\parens{\base-\point}^{2})$, so $\legof{\base} = 0$ in this case. \end{enumerate}

 A common pattern that emerges above is that $\legof{\base}=0$ whenever $\base$ is an interior point.
-We make this observation precise in \cref{app:aux} (\cref{lem:Leg-proxdom}), where we show more generally that $\legof{\base} = 0$ whenever $\nabla\hreg$ is (locally) Lipschitz continuous in a neighborhood of $\base$ in $\points$. \FI{I changed a bit the legend since $\legsol$ is not yet defined but the table is referenced.}\PM{Ok}
+We make this observation precise in \refinapp{lem:Leg-proxdom}{app:aux}, where we show more generally that $\legof{\base} = 0$ whenever $\nabla\hreg$ is (locally) Lipschitz continuous in a neighborhood of $\base$ in $\points$.